Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Experimental Evaluation

 \subsubsection{Overall and Per-Query Speedups}

 Figure \ref{fig:speedup} presents the overall speedup achieved by Bespoke-OLAP.
-On TPC-H at scale factor~20, Bespoke-TPCH completes the full workload in 4.6\,s compared to 54.4\,s for DuckDB, yielding an overall speedup of \textbf{11.78$\times$}.
-On CEB at scale factor~2, Bespoke-CEB finishes in 2.3\,s versus 22.1\,s for DuckDB, corresponding to a speedup of \textbf{9.76$\times$}.
-Crucially, these speedups are not driven by a few outlier queries.
-As Figure \ref{fig:per_query_tpch} reveals, Bespoke-OLAP outperforms DuckDB on \emph{every single query}, with per-query speedups ranging from 13.16$\times$ to 103.98$\times$ on TPC-H and from 1.51$\times$ to 1466$\times$ on CEB.
+On TPC-H at scale factor~20, Bespoke-TPCH completes the full workload in 4.4\,s compared to 49.2\,s for DuckDB, yielding an overall speedup of \SpeedupSTDuckTPCH{}.
+On CEB at scale factor~2, Bespoke-CEB finishes in 0.4\,s versus 19.5\,s for DuckDB, corresponding to a speedup of \SpeedupSTDuckCEB{}.\footnote{Query~8a of CEB has been excluded from all plots.
+DuckDB exhibited vastly spiking runtimes depending on the query instantiation, ranging from 10$\times$ to over 100$\times$.
+Due to these highly unstable results, Q8a was excluded.
+It is worth noting, however, that Bespoke-CEB maintains very stable runtimes across all instantiations of this query.} Crucially, these speedups are not driven by a few outlier queries.
+As Figure \ref{fig:per_query_tpch} reveals, Bespoke-OLAP outperforms DuckDB on \emph{every single query}, with per-query speedups ranging from 2.83$\times$ to 102$\times$ on TPC-H and from 11.6$\times$ to 1500$\times$ on CEB.
 The consistently high speedups across all queries underscore that Bespoke-OLAP's advantages are systematic rather than accidental.
+In comparison to Umbra, Bespoke-OLAP achieves overall speedups of \SpeedupSTUmbraTPCH{} on TPC-H and \SpeedupSTUmbraCEB{} on CEB over Umbra (single threaded execution).
+Remarkably, Bespoke-OLAP outperforms Umbra on all but two queries across both benchmarks combined, with the two exceptions at 0.60$\times$ and 0.94$\times$.
+This demonstrates that the generality tax extends beyond query compilation into storage layout and algorithmic design: even a compiled-query engine that eliminates interpretation overhead cannot match a workload-specific engine that also optimizes storage organization and query algorithms for the given workload.
 The high-speedup gains on TPC-H also demonstrate the overall efficiency of Bespoke engines, as OLAP engines are already highly tuned for TPC-H and sometimes even implement specific code paths to execute such queries optimally, achieving good results on the TPC-H benchmark leaderboard.